cypress-io/cypress-recorder-extension/README.md

 4. Click "Load unpacked" button in upper left corner
 5. Select the previously cloned directory

-# Export DevTools Recordings as Cypress Tests in bulk programmatically
+# Export in bulk programmatically
-Use the [@cypress/chrome-recorder](https://github.com/cypress-io/cypress-chrome-recorder) CLI to export user flows as Cypress Tests programmatically.
+Alternatively, use the [@cypress/chrome-recorder](https://github.com/cypress-io/cypress-chrome-recorder) CLI to export DevTools Recordings as Cypress Tests in bulk programmatically.